automationgurus/automationgurus.github.io/src/docs/deploy-management-group-hierarchy.md

 - If you do not provide the Name/Id of the parent MG and the name parameter is equal to Tenant Id, then you configure Root MG.

-??? note "ManagementGroup.Root.Parameters.json - rename 'Root Management Group' to 'Root'"
+??? note "Show ManagementGroup.Root.Parameters.json - rename 'Root Management Group' to 'Root'"
     ``` json
     {
         "$schema": "https://schema.management.azure.com/schemas/2019-04-01/deploymentParameters.json#",